tsunami416604/azure-docs.hu-hu/articles/iot-hub/tutorial-use-metrics-and-diags.md

     --location $location

 # The IoT hub name must be globally unique, so add a random number to the end.
-iotHubName=ContosoTestHub$RANDOM
+iotHubName=ContosoTestHub$randomValue
 echo "IoT hub name = " $iotHubName

 # Create the IoT hub in the Free tier.
+Partition count must be 2.
 az iot hub create --name $iotHubName \
     --resource-group $resourceGroup \
+    --partition-count 2 \
     --sku F1 --location $location

-# The storage account name must be globally unique, so add a random number to the end.
+# The Log Analytics workspace name must be globally unique, so add a random number to the end.
-storageAccountName=contosostoragemon$RANDOM
+workspaceName=contoso-la-workspace$randomValue
-echo "Storage account name = " $storageAccountName
+echo "Log Analytics workspace name = " $workspaceName

-# Create the storage account.
+# Create the Log Analytics workspace
-az storage account create --name $storageAccountName \
-    --resource-group $resourceGroup \
+az monitor log-analytics workspace create --resource-group $resourceGroup \
-    --location $location \
+    --workspace-name $workspaceName --location $location
-    --sku Standard_LRS

 # Create the IoT device identity to be used for testing.
 az iot hub device-identity create --device-id $iotDeviceName \
     --hub-name $iotHubName

-# Retrieve the information about the device identity, then copy the primary key to
+# Retrieve the primary connection string for the device identity, then copy it to
 #   Notepad.
 You need this to run the device simulation during the testing phase.
-az iot hub device-identity show --device-id $iotDeviceName \
+az iot hub device-identity show-connection-string --device-id $iotDeviceName \
     --hub-name $iotHubName

 ```